 Note: The tall, distinguished-looking man above standing in front of his bar is Edward Sheehan, saloonkeeper, liquor and beer dealer and bottler of soft drinks in Augusta, Georgia.
 Sheehan’s story is one of an enterprising immigrant Irish boy who made good in America.
 As in the past, when a valid account already exists of a notable whiskey man, I try to use it.
 In this case a short biography was written several years ago by Sheehan’s great grandson, Atty.
 Chris Edwards of Jupiter, Florida, With his kind permission it is reprinted here.

-Edward Sheehan [also shown right] was born in Castlemagner, County Cork, Ireland, on June 24, 1849 (his birth name was “Edmond,” but he was known as “Ed” and upon immigrating to America, everyone assumed his name was “Edward,” so he adopted the name to avoid confusion.)
+Edward Sheehan [also shown left] was born in Castlemagner, County Cork, Ireland, on June 24, 1849 (his birth name was “Edmond,” but he was known as “Ed” and upon immigrating to America, everyone assumed his name was “Edward,” so he adopted the name to avoid confusion.)
 He was baptized in 1849 in Mallow Parish, County Cork, by the Reverend W. Hogan.
 Edward was the son of Edmond Sheehan and Catherine Ring.
 He spent his childhood on Bitter Hill Farm, where he helped his father try to make a living as a wheat farmer.

 In 1864, when the rent on the property became excessive, his father shipped him and his three elder siblings to America in the company of their cousin, James.
 Edward was only fifteen years old at the time.
 They sailed from Cork in an overcrowded disease-ridden cargo vessel called a “coffin ship.”
 Their fare only included transportation so they had to bring all their own provisions for the journey.
 They arrived in New York Harbor in early 1865, where James took up residence in Brooklyn, establishing a branch of the Sheehan family in the state of New York.